How to Earn More Interest on Your Savings In 2023

 5. Consider Other Types of Institutions

 There are other options in addition to the various types of savings accounts banks offer.
-Although they may not be FDIC-insured, they are nevertheless legitimate and safe alternatives.
+Although they may not be FDIC-insured, they are legitimate and safe alternatives.
 Three stand out:

 Brokerage Accounts

-Brokerage accounts offer you the opportunity to invest in either bonds, which pay fixed interest, or in stocks, which pay dividends.
+Brokerage accounts offer you the opportunity to invest in either bonds, which pay fixed interest, or stocks, which pay dividends.
 To be sure, these investments do not have consumer protections like the FDIC, NCUA, or even the SIPC, but their higher risk may yield a higher return.
-Losing money is a possibility, however, which you may decide is unacceptable.
-Still, it is wise to be aware of these options in order to make an informed decision.
+Losing money is a possibility, which you may decide is unacceptable.
+Still, it is wise to be aware of these options to make an informed decision.

 Credit Unions